Friday February 8, 2012

 Yesterday afternoon we were just doing little projects here and there, more fiberglassing for Matt and washing the cushions up on deck for me.
 The guy to fix the bolts stopped by and said that after some preliminary work that morning, he figured that replacing any bolts would be better than sistering in new ones, so we decided to go with his judgement.
 A few hours later he’d be back to have the keel brought over.
 After he left, Georgie started her routine of crying out to us while we were on the ground, so once more I strapped her into her harness and leash and let her roam around the yard.
 She’s doing much better now on the rocks, walking and even running through them without issue.
 I think she’s still getting used to the fact of being on a leash though, since she did try to chase down a random piece of paper in the yard, and was yanked back in mid-air as she tried to make her leap.
 The even bigger issue though, was when we put her back on deck and I caught her two times making her way one step down the ladder.
 I could see that causing some big problems in the future.

 After we had finished our little jobs and were running out of things to do, our yard manager showed up with a fork lift to get it ready to take over to the yard next door.
 Securing some heavy duty chain to the front and back bolts, the keel was lifted a few feet off the ground and we waved to it as it made it’s way out of the yard.
 Both of us would have been really interested in following it and watching the progress, but the owner next door doing the work gave strict instructions that no one was to disturb him for the rest of the afternoon while he worked on it, not even his employees.
 But we were just happy that it was gone.
 A month of just trying to figure out what to do with it, at least now something was happening.
+In a construction site, one should buy crane warning lights on the site.

 Then this morning Matt ran over to see how the progress was going.
 We’re used to having things go wrong, having things delayed, or at least two more projects coming from anything we start, so we were thinking it would probably be over there through the weekend and a couple of days into next week.
 When he got back I asked him how it was going.
 “It’s done”, he replied.
 “What do you mean it’s done?”, I asked.
 “It’s done”, he said said again.
 “And it was done right?”, I gaped, “Like it’s actually ready to come back and be put on?”.
 He just smiled.
 For once, we finally got it right.
 Four weeks of anguish and a four hour remedy.